Symmetric powers in abstract homotopy categories: Symmetrizable cofibrations

-Suppose $\bcC $ is generated by a class of generating cofibrations $I$ and a class of generating trivial cofibrations $J$.
-If all the morphisms in $I$ are symmetrizable cofibrations then we say that the class $I$ is symmetrizable.
-Similarly, all morphism from $J$ is a symmetrizable trivial cofibration then we say that $J$ is symmetrizable.
+\begin{remark} {\rm Item (C) can be considered as a particular case of item (D).
+The category $\bcD$ is required to be cofibrantly generated merely to have a model structure on the category $\bcD^{\Sigma_n}$.} \end{remark}

-Now our aim is to prove that if $\bcC $ is cofibrantly generated by a set of generating cofibrations $I$ and a set of trivial generating cofibrations $J$ then all cofibrations and all trivial cofibrations are symmetrizable as soon as the classes $I$ and $J$ are symmetrizable.
-To show this we will need to prove that symmetrizibility for both cofibrations and trivial cofibrations is stable under push-outs, transfinite compositions and retracts in $\bcC $.
+The proof of Theorem \ref{F-GSW} occupies the next section of the paper.
+Now we discuss its consequences.
+Suppose $\bcC$ is cofibrantly generated by a set of generating cofibrations $I$ and a set of generating trivial cofibrations $J$.

+\begin{corollary} If $I$ is a (strongly) symmetrizable set of $F$-cofibrations, then the class of all cofibrations in $\bcC $ is a (strongly) symmetrizable class of $F$-cofibrations.
+Similarly, if $J$ is a (strongly) symmetrizable set of trivial $F$-cofibrations, then the class of all trivial cofibrations in $\bcC $ is a (strongly) symmetrizable class of trivial $F$-cofibrations. \end{corollary}

+\begin{proof} By Theorem~\ref{F-GSW}, the class of retracts of relative $I$-cell complexes is a (strongly) symmetrizable class of $F$-cofibrations.
+On the other hand, this class coincides with all cofibrations in $\bcC$.
+Similar argument applies to trivial cofibrations. \end{proof}